amfari/pdsnd_github/README.md

 Replace the Project Title

 ### Description
 This repo is used to simulate work in github.
-The actual files are not important..
+The actual files are not important...

 ### Files used
 CSV city data files used (in .gitignore)